Mykola Shchors: Revolutionary period

-Upon his release on 30 December 1917 from the Simferopol City hospital Shchors was released from military service due to his health.
+Upon his release on 30 December 1917 from the Simferopol City hospital Shchors was released from military service due to his poor health.
 At the beginning of 1918 he returned to Snovsk.
-Coincidentally, in January 1918 the government of Soviet Russia attacked the Ukrainian People's Republic, accusing the latter of sabotaging the frontlines of the Russian Imperial Army and impeding military maneuvers of the Red Army.
+In January 1918 the government of Soviet Russia attacked the Ukrainian People's Republic, accusing the latter of sabotaging the frontlines of the Russian Imperial Army and impeding the military maneuvers of the Red Army.
 In less than three weeks, the Red Guards occupied most of Left-bank Ukraine.
-Just before elections to the Ukrainian Constituent Assembly, the Red Army under Mikhail Muravyov conquered Kyiv.
-The government of Ukraine appealed to foreign powers to provide military aid, finding it in the Central Powers that were eager to cooperate to destroy the Russian Revolution.
+Just before elections to the Ukrainian Constituent Assembly, the Red Army under Mikhail Muravyov captured Kyiv.
+The government of Ukraine appealed to foreign powers for military aid, finding it in the Central Powers that were keen to destroy the Russian Revolution.